 Back in December I made some super easy potholders and they could not be more simple.
 But I also wanted to make some with pockets that would also be easy and I’m sharing my tutorial with you this morning.
+These might be my best potholders yet!
 Besides being simple they are also a great way to use up some scraps leftover from other projects.

 Here’s what you’ll need: